 About

-My primary research focus lies in exploring the semantic and referential meaning within speech, particularly within narrative structures.
-I specialize in studying these aspects in clinical populations afflicted with schizophrenia and related psychotic disorders.
-My objective is to unravel the functioning of diverse linguistic mechanisms in these individuals, while also drawing comparisons with neurotypical counterparts.
-To accomplish this, I employ Natural Language Processing (NLP) tools and Machine Learning.
-I predominantly program in Python.
+My primary research focus lies in exploring semantic and referential meaning in speech, particularly within narrative structures and their temporal organization.
+I specialize in studying these aspects in clinical populations affected by schizophrenia spectrum and related psychotic disorders, with the aim of understanding how different linguistic mechanisms operate in these conditions in comparison with neurotypical populations.
+My work combines Natural Language Processing (NLP), Machine Learning, computational linguistics, and statistical modeling, primarily using Python.

-and I studied Industrial Engineering and Economics at the University of Chile, graduating in 2013.
-After that, I worked as a Research Analyst doing economic and data analysis for several years.
+and studied Industrial Engineering (BA) and Economics (MA) at the University of Chile, graduating in 2013.
+After that, I worked for several years as a Research Analyst doing economic and data analysis.
 In 2018, I moved to Barcelona to pursue a Master's degree in Theoretical and Applied Linguistics at the Universitat Pompeu Fabra.
-I did my PhD under the supervision of Professor Wolfram Hinzen, where I worked on referential and semantic meaning to assess clinical symptoms in Schizophrenia Spectrum Disorders (SSD).
+I completed my PhD under the supervision of Professor Wolfram Hinzen, focusing on referential and semantic meaning as markers of clinical symptoms in Schizophrenia Spectrum Disorders (SSD).
+I am currently continuing this line of work as a postdoctoral researcher in computational psychiatry, investigating speech, cognition, and meaning using computational and interdisciplinary approaches.

 Publications